pran-7-5/eco_style/README.md

 Before that algae, bacteria etc.
 And of course the plants.

 So the ocean (water) is compulsory for life to be created.
-With oxygen hydrogen carbon nitrogen and others.
+With oxygen, hydrogen, carbon, nitrogen and others.

 My issues with the book origin of species
 ________________________________________________